Start Selling Online: Benefits of an eCommerce website

-Although colours, fonts and logos can be changed, it is often felt that template websites have a particular look & feel to them, which lacks a truly unique identity that customers can identify with.
+Although colours, fonts and logos can be changed, it is often felt that template websites have a particular look & feel to them.
+They tend to lack a unique identity that customers can identify with.

 - Clear CTAs to purchase – Make those ‘Buy Now’ buttons obvious.
 Not too small or muted in tone.
 They need to attract the eye of the viewer and be consistent throughout the site, making it easy to add items to the cart and then progress to checkout.

-- Important information ‘above the fold’ – along with the CTAs mentioned above, all of the key info needs to appear on the screen when the page first loads.
+- Important information ‘above the fold’ – Along with the CTAs mentioned above, all key info needs to appear on the screen when the page first loads.
 Don’t make the user work hard to find what they need, especially the ‘Buy Now’ button, which you can repeat further down the page if required.

 Follow these rules and you will be well on the way to delivering a good user experience for your customers that translates into sales for your brand.

 If you are considering taking the plunge and creating an eCommerce website for your brand, now is the time.

 The race is on for retail brands to get online or revamp their current website to maximise their reach and regain sales that have been lost on the high street.

 2021 will be a make-or-break year for many, so delay taking this step at your peril.